A statistical approach to topological entanglement: Boltzmann machine representation of high-order irreducible correlation: Statistics of entanglement sampling

 \section{Statistics of entanglement sampling}

-The intimate relation between information synergy and non-local correlation in topologically ordered systems naturally calls for a probabilistic interpretation in quantum models.
+The intimate relation between high-order irreducible mutual information (or information synergy) and non-local correlation in topologically ordered systems naturally calls for a probabilistic interpretation in quantum models.
 In this section we present the sampling process and an example by TC which harbors a $Z_2$ gauge theory.